toringer/home-assistant-met-next-6-hours-forecast/README.md

 This component will add a weather sensor with data from [met.no](https://www.met.no/), similay to the default [met.no](https://www.home-assistant.io/integrations/met/) component, but using the next 6 hours forecast data.

+The weather forecast is delivered by the Norwegian Meteorological Institute and the NRK.

 ## Installation